CWU-VKD-LAB/HB_CUDA/README.md

 Used for evaluation output, debugging, and user-driven menu interaction.

 ### `simplifications/`
-Implements iterative HyperBlock simplification routines.
+Implements iterative HB simplification routines.
 Includes:

 - `removeUselessBlocks`: CUDA-accelerated routine that eliminates redundant blocks based on point coverage frequency.
 - `removeUselessAttr`: Identifies and removes attributes from blocks if they do not contribute to class separation.